sigma7863/sigma7863/README.md

 **sigma7863/sigma7863** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 - 🔭 I’m currently working on learning new slills.
-- 🌱 I’m currently learning Rust, Shell Script.
+- 🌱 I’m currently learning blender, illustrator.
 - 📫 How to reach me: X(Twitter)'s DM.
 - 😄 Pronouns: Sigma
 - ⚡ Fun fact: I'm not good at CSS.